-Located at the southern edge of the Goa, bordering Karnataka, this lesser known Cotigao Wildlife Sanctuary is a nature walker’s delight.
+Located at the southern edge of Goa, bordering Karnataka, this lesser-known Cotigao Wildlife Sanctuary is a nature walker’s delight.
 It cuts you off from the mundane world and surrounds you with sheer greenery amidst flowing water almost everywhere.

-Eco-tourism complex at the entrance of the sanctuary will give you entry tickets for you, your camera and vehicle.
+Eco-tourism complex at the entrance of the sanctuary will give you entry tickets for you, your camera, and your vehicle.
 They would also give you a map of the sanctuary and tell you the main points to be visited.
-There are a few cottages here where you can stay, an interpretation centre and a butterfly park.
+There are a few cottages here where you can stay, an interpretation center, and a butterfly park.

 Tree Top Watchtower

-Third spot was a seasonal waterfall that lies in a village called Kuskem about 15 km’s from the main gate in another direction.
-We see the waterfall striding down the near vertical and lush green hill.
+The third spot was a seasonal waterfall that lies in a village called Kuskem about 15 km from the main gate in another direction.
+We see the waterfall striding down the nearly vertical and lush green hill.
 And looks beautiful with a front drop of light green paddy fields.
-A small 15-20 min trek took us to the base of the Kuskem waterfall where we could see it falling on a spot from where it begins flowing as a stream through small and big rocks.
-What I liked the most is the sound of water and twittering of the birds.
+A small 15-20 min trek took us to the base of the Kuskem waterfall where we could see it falling on a spot from where it begins flowing like a stream through small and big rocks.
+What I liked the most is the sound of water and the twittering of the birds.

-It is a perfect day outing for tourists staying in southern beaches like Palolem and Agonda.
+It is a perfect day outing for tourists staying on southern beaches like Palolem and Agonda.
 There is public transport that takes you quite close to the sanctuary though it is quite sparse.
-Unless you are willing to walk 25-30 km’s, you would need your own transport at Cotigao Wildlife Sanctuary.
+Unless you are willing to walk 25-30 KM’s, you would need your own transport.